-41 Florida Department of Environmental Protection, "Hurricane Damage Assessment report for 2016 Florida's Beaches and Dunes", Retrieved from hazardous materials pose to the health and safety of the environment and its inhabitants can be enhanced due to the destruction wrought by serious hazards.
+A hazardous material is any substance that poses a threat to humans, animals or the environment.
+Hazardous materials generally refer to hazardous substances such as petroleum, natural gas, synthetic gas and acutely toxic chemicals.
+The threat that hazardous materials pose to the health and safety of the environment and its inhabitants can be enhanced due to the destruction rendered by serious hazards.
 Exposure to contaminated water commonly affects communities hit by a hurricane or tropical storm.
 In the area hit, water treatment plants may not be operating.